Banga stew has over the years topped the list of Nigerian stew recipes due to its uniqueness and blend of natural ingredients.

 How to Prepare Ofe Akwu

-Below is the image of pounded palm fruit with a portion of the squeezed-out thick juice in a plate.
+Below is the image of pounded palm fruit with a portion of the squeezed-out thick palm fruit sauce in a plate.

 Soak the dried fish in hot water and wash thoroughly to remove sand and dirt,

-blend the crayfish or blend together with dry pepper if you are making banga stew with dried pepper, although I prefer to use red fresh peppers.
+blend the crayfish or blend with dry pepper if you are making banga stew with dried pepper.

 Chop the onion and scent leaves, set aside in a plate, I like to make most foods with lots of onions just because of its health benefits.